ajdavies73/H2B_FUCCI2a-Nucleus-Segmentation-and-Cell-Cycle-Analysis/README.md

 N.B. the source directory containing image folders and the desired target directory for all image files will need to be manually specified according to your computer and file structure.

-## ImageJ/FIJI Method
+## Section 1B - ImageJ/FIJI Method

-# Section Two - Analysing per-nucleus intensity data to assess cell cycle phases and progression
+# Section 2 - Analysing per-nucleus intensity data to assess cell cycle phases and progression

 ## FUCCI thresholding code